 If you are in a program that helps pay for your drugs, some information in this Evidence of Coverage about the costs for Part D prescription drugs may not apply to you.
-We sent you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
-If you don't have this insert, please call Member Services, and ask for the "LIS Rider."
+We sent you a separate insert, called the Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs (also known as the Low-Income Subsidy Rider or the LIS Rider), which tells you about your drug coverage.
+If you don't have this insert, please call Member Services, and ask for the LIS Rider.

-Section 1.1 Use this chapter together with other materials that explain your drug coverage
+SECTION 1 Introduction Section 1.1 Use this chapter together with other materials that explain your drug coverage

 This chapter focuses on what you pay for Part D prescription drugs.
 To keep things simple, we use "drug" in this chapter to mean a Part D prescription drug.
 As explained in Chapter 5, not all drugs are Part D drugs - some drugs are covered under Medicare Part A or Part B and other drugs are excluded from Medicare coverage by law.
+Some excluded drugs may be covered by our plan if you have purchased supplemental drug coverage.